 Your shoulders should always turn more than your hips and for this to happen you must start your backswing first with your shoulders until they pull the hips to a start.
 This is nothing that you want to consciously do but something, which you can train to happen, and here’s how….

-Grip halfway down the shaft of a club with the butt-end resting against your sternum, and move your arms and shoulders as far as you can without turning your hips.
+Grip (how to hold a golf club) halfway down the shaft of a club with the butt-end resting against your sternum, and move your arms and shoulders as far as you can without turning your hips.
 That is the point in your golf swing when your hips should start turning, not before.

 Another good way to rehearse the correct turning sequence is to sit in a chair and swing your arms and turn your shoulders as far as you can.
 Eventually there comes a point where your hips won’t let you turn any further – this will vary depending on your flexibility – and again that would be the point in your golf swing when the hips should begin to turn.